 According to Google Translate the photos description reads as follows:

-My thanks to Yves who came across this and sent me a link.
+license.
+Our thanks to Yves who came across this and sent us a link.

-Many of the documented remaining Futuros are in a poor condition and, for me at least, it is always excellent news when I hear of plans being made to restore a Futuro.
+Many of the documented remaining Futuros are in a poor condition and, for us at least, it is always excellent news when we hear of plans being made to restore a Futuro.

 The owners of the Merimasku Futuro are planning to renovate the unit and Sami Supply, who will be assisting with the project, was visiting Merimasku for the first time.

-Marko took the set of photos which can be seen at left and kindly allowed them to be displayed here on the site; thanks Marko.
-Interesting details in the photos include a shot of the original heating/air conditioning unit [bottom left] and the original identification plate [bottom right].
+Marko took the set of photos which can be seen below and kindly allowed them to be displayed here on the site; thanks Marko.
+Interesting details in the photos include a shot of the original heating/air conditioning unit (second to last photo) and the original #015 identification plate (bottom right).

 Original Information 110111